iapyeh/sshscript/examples/ex-py_cui_threading.md

 <div style="text-align:right"><a href="./index">Examples</a></div>

+## Note

 This example requires SSHScript v1.1.9 or above to work.
-You can upgrade the SSHScript by "pip install sshscript --upgrade".
+You can upgrade the SSHScript by "pip install sshscript \-\-upgrade".

 ## py_cui and threading